Discovering Effective Policies for Land-Use Planning with Neuroevolution: Land-Use Optimization Task

 \subsection{Decision-making Problem}

 The modeling approach aims to understand the domain in two ways: (1) In a particular situation, what are the outcomes of the decision maker's actions?
-(2) What are the decisions that result in the best outcomes, i.e.\ the lowest carbon emission and cost for each tradeoff between them?
+(2) What are the actions that result in the best outcomes, i.e.\ the lowest ELUC with the smallest change in land use?
 The data is thus organized into context, action, and outcome variables.

-{\bf Context} describes the problem the decision maker is facing, i.e.\ a particular grid cell, a point in time when the decision has to be made, and the usage of the land at that point.
+{\bf Context} describes the problem the decision maker is facing, i.e.\ a particular grid cell, a point in time when the decision has to be made, and the current land use at that time.
 More specifically it consists of:

-\begin{itemize} \itemsep -1ex \item Latitude and Longitude, representing the cell on the grid. \item Area, representing the surface of the cell.
-Cells close to the equator have a bigger area than cells close to the poles. \item Year is useful to capture historical decisions: The same cell has been through a lot of land-use changes over the years. \item Land usage represents the percentage of the land used by each land type above.
-In addition to those listed above, there is a 'nonland' type that represents the percentage of the cell that is not land (e.g.\ typically sea, lake, etc.).
-The land usage types sum up to 100\%. \end{itemize}
+\begin{quote} \begin{itemize} \item Latitude and Longitude, representing the cell on the grid.
+Climate information loosely corresponding to plant functional types is implicitly represented in the location of the cell, as shown in Appendix \ref{appendixA}. \item Area, representing the surface of the cell.
+Cells close to the equator have a bigger area than cells close to the poles. \item Year, useful to capture historical decisions: The same cell may have been through many land-use changes over the years. \item Land use, representing the percentage of land in the cell used by each type above.
+For simplicity, all crop types were pooled into a single type.
+The percentages do not necessarily reach 100\% in each grid cell; a 'nonland' type (e.g.\ typically sea, lake, etc.) is assumed to fill the remainder. \end{itemize} \end{quote}

 {\bf Actions} represent the choices the decision-maker faces.
 How can they change the land?
 In the study of this paper, these decisions are limited in two ways: